 - QuickSight had also faced database reporting issues by many users.

 Released in 2014, Power BI is a collection of analytics tools developed by Microsoft.
 Over the years, it is one of the top BI tools used by analysts.
 When it comes to visualisation, Power BI is resolute and has a wide plethora of options and customisation.
 What’s more, it can even load various customisations from other BI platforms.
 Also, integration with other Microsoft products is what makes it a favorite choice among users.

-Power BI is available as a downloadable software as well as in the form of SaaS applications and mobile apps.
+Power BI is available as downloadable software as well as in the form of SaaS applications and mobile apps.

-- Power BI’s integration and compatibility with data sources is excellent.
+- Power BI’s integration and compatibility with data sources are excellent.
 The interface presents databases in the form of a menu view where users can simply select their data source, connect to data and begin with analysis and reporting.

-- A highlighting feature is provision of APIs where developers can club Power BI dashboards to other products.
+- A highlighting feature is the provision of APIs where developers can club Power BI dashboards to other products.

 - In areas like finance, Power BI stands apart since it offers financial analytics tools, fraud protection and compliance monitoring tools.
 Therefore, Power BI is most secure.

 - Power BI is inexpensive and faster compared to Tableau or QlikView.

 - Setup/Installation of Power BI is quite a hassle.
 Except under Windows 10 environment, it requires a host of prerequisites (.NET Framework etc.).